easy sourdough starter from scratch

 • Unbleached flour

-All-purpose flour is going to be the least expensive choice for creating and maintaining a starter.
+Unbleached all-purpose flour is going to be the least expensive choice for creating and maintaining a starter.
 It makes for a versatile starter since you can use it for both white bread recipes and recipes with wholegrain.
-You can use bread flour as well.
+You can use unbleached bread flour as well.

 • Whole wheat or rye flour